cdmandrews/cdmandrews.github.io/3301/weekly/week-08-notes.md

 ## For Tuesday

 You have no assignment for Tuesday.
-Spend time reviewing, revising, and working on your fact sheet.
+Spend time reviewing, researching, revising, and working on your fact sheet.

 ## For Thursday

-Complete a second round of peer review on your fact sheet.
+Complete a <mark>second round of peer review</mark> on your fact sheet.
 Post an updated draft of your fact sheet for project 1 in your group's "Another fact sheet draft review" discussion thread before 5:00 pm on Thursday.

-1. Again, work to ensure that everyone has at least two people to read their drafts--that way all the feedback doesn't go to two people.
-Use your group email, discussions, or whatever group chats you've set up to facilitate that.
+1. Again, work to ensure that everyone has at least two people read their drafts--that way all the feedback doesn't go to just a few folks.
+Use your group email, discussions, or whatever group chats you've set up to facilitate the process.

 2. You can either post your feedback to the forum in a reply to the writer's original post, or you can upload a document with comments inserted.
 Use whichever method you are most comfortable with.

 3. Read each others' fact sheets carefully and generously.
 Each time you review you should provide <mark>at least two</mark> actionable comments to each writer on any or all of the following areas:
-  - Writing style (how effectively are the writer's sentences, paragraphs, lists, and words explaining their content?)
+  - Writing style (How effective are the writer's sentences, paragraphs, lists, and words?)
-  - Page design (how effective is the writer's use of white space, overall page alignment, use of color, CRAP principles, and other aspects of page design?)
+  - Page design (How effective is the writer's use of white space, overall page alignment, use of color, CRAP principles, and other aspects of page design?)
   - Visual elements (How effective, appropriate, and rhetorical are visual elements?)

 A few things to remember about feedback: